IrhaTabbassum/Artificial-Intelligence/README.md

-# Python Intro Lab 1
+# Artificial Intelligence
- This repository consists of the introduction to python.
-It's syntax and behavior.
+ This repository consists of the introduction to artificial intelligence using Python.
+We'll go through the basics to advanced in this repository.